Q&A: What Ohio Travel Businesses Want To Know

 Q. How do we handle customers that are not masked or don’t comply with the physical distancing policies?

 We need to understand that this is new for everyone.
-We can learn from other businesses as they reopen.
-Some retailers are refusing entry, while others are offering face coverings at entry for purchase for $1.
+We can learn from other businesses even outside our industry.
+Some businesses are refusing entry, while others are offering face coverings at entry for purchase for $1.
 Still others have chosen to rely on voluntary compliance.
 Remember that there is a list of exclusions for face coverings in Ohio, so not every customer/employee will be able to wear a face covering.

 Second, communicate your face covering requirement if established.
-One attraction we know is going to send requirements for face coverings and physical distancing along with ticket purchase confirmation.
+One attraction sends requirements for face coverings and physical distancing along with ticket purchase confirmation.
 Put the requirements on your website.
 Post signs outside the entrance and throughout your business if needed as reminders.
-Costco announced 4/29 that its locations will be requiring face covering for its customers.
-This is how they are communicating.
-(Answered 4/30/2020)
+(Updated 6/26/2020)

 Q. So many medical experts keep saying the cotton homemade masks give you 2% protection.
 Love to see the governor address the effectiveness of each type mask.